 Until recently the 1.4 APIs used a legacy authentication process, however they have recently been updated to the Adobe I/O authentication method.
-That means that when you release you integration via App Manager, your clients will be able to use a simple authentication wizard to grant you API access to their account (see this article for more details).

 4. Adobe Experience Platform Launch

-Adobe Experience Platform Launch is the new tag management system from Adobe and is the way that most new clients will deploy Adobe Analytics on their sites.
+Adobe Experience Platform Launch is Adobe's tag management system and is the way that most new clients will deploy Adobe Analytics on their sites.
 Experience Platform Launch extensions are a great way to get data into Adobe Analytics.
 Check out the developer documentation to see if building a Experience Platform Launch extension would make sense for your integration.
 You might find that what you thought was an Adobe Analytics integration is actually better suited to an Experience Platform Launch extension or that a Experience Platform Launch extension will form a part of your integration.

 5. Adobe Analytics sandbox account

 Once you choose one of those two Adobe Analytics API connections in the App Manager, App Manager will automatically send a sandbox request to our provisioning team (if you don't already have an Adobe Analytics sandbox).
 You’ll need an Adobe Analytics sandbox to understand how Adobe Analytics works and to build and test your integration.
 See this help article for instructions on how to set up your user accounts and obtain access to your sandbox once it's been provisioned for you.

 6. Obtaining test credentials for Adobe Analytics API version 2.0/1.4

 This documentation details how you can use the new version of the Adobe Analytics API and how to obtain credentials through Adobe I/O to test the API to see if it will work for your use case with your clients.